MAGALA-RICHARD/apsimNGpy-documentations/doc/sens.rst

 The rest of the workflow is the same as above

-The API interface is still the same because all methods and attributes are inherited from the :class:`~apsimNgpy.core.apsimApsimModel`.
+The API interface is still the same because all methods and attributes are inherited from the :class:`~apsimNGpy.core.apsim.ApsimModel`.
 Some examples are given below:

 .. code-block:: python